AaravKhanduja/cse15l-lab-reports/lab1.md

 The working directory when the command was run was the lecture1 directory. <br>
 `cat` with a file prints out the content of the file when run. <br>
 In this case, we used `cat` with the java file Hello.java <br>
-This returns all the content in that file.
+This returns all the content in that file. <br>
 The output in the screenshot is not an error.